Partner Q&A

 AIMEE: In the beginning, we were definitely white-knuckling it, working out of a tiny spare bedroom in our house—there were lean months where we didn’t know if we’d be able to make it.
 One of the big turning points came about two years in, when we started working with Global Fund for Women.
 Up to then, we had never done any work for a nonprofit, and we had a ton to learn about international human rights, so it was a bit intimidating to be honest.
 But we discovered that they actually liked the fact that we weren’t narrowly focused on nonprofits—they’d seen our branding for Ritual Coffee, and their team of 13 people chose us unanimously.
 We were able to do more work for them than we’d done for any other client to that point—on a global scale—and as a result, we got a lot more confident in our skills.

-We’re finding that our nonprofit clients don’t want to be treated like a nonprofit, and in many ways, our goal with a for-profit or a nonprofit is the same: We want to do work that makes life better for people, the planet, or animals, whether the client is a government agency, a credit union, a community organization or make vegan dog food.
+We’re finding that our nonprofit clients don’t want to be treated like a nonprofit, and in many ways, our goal with a for-profit or a nonprofit is the same: We want to do work that makes life better for people, the planet, or animals, whether the client is a government agency, a credit union, a community organization or makes vegan dog food.
 It’s all about the purpose behind the organization.

 Have you ever started an engagement, only to find out an organization wasn’t aligned with your values?